farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 ##### Resource loading

 Every module will be bundled into a resource.
-Dynamically imported modules will be loaded in a resource which resource name is determined during compilation.
+Dynamically imported modules will be loaded in a resource whose resource name is determined during compilation.
 For example, if a script module `foo.js` is dynamically imported, and it's bundled into resource `resource.js`, the importing code may look like this:

 ```js
 // source code